 Address: Naniwa-ku Ebisuhigashi 3-6-16

 For travellers who can’t sit still, the buzzin’ location of Hotel Vertex Osaka is bound to kick your wayfaring adrenaline up a notch.
-One of the few worthy hotels amidst the carnivalesque nostalgia of Shinsekai, this newer 3-star rewards you with bigger-than-average rooms and simple modern elegance unexpected in the city’s budget market.
+It’s one of the few worthy hotels amidst the carnivalesque nostalgia of Shinsekai.
+This newer 3-star rewards you with bigger-than-average rooms.
+It’s got a simple modern elegance unexpected in the city’s budget market.

 Although you’re a little removed from the action of Namba or Umeda, Hotel Vertex Osaka proves that more central isn’t always better.
-Foodies will simply love walking out the door into the electric streets of Shinsekai where your tastebuds will hum to the flavour of some of the best street food in Osaka.
+Foodies will love walking out the door into the electric streets of Shinsekai.
+Here, your tastebuds will hum to the flavour of some of the best street food in Osaka.

-To tackle Osaka attractions a little further afoot, several subway stations lie nearby including Tennoji Station, a pleasant 15-minute walk through Tennoji Park away.
+To tackle Osaka attractions a little further afoot, several subway stations lie nearby.
+Tennoji Station is a pleasant 15-minute walk through Tennoji Park away.

 Hotel Brighton City Osaka Kitahama